jefelewis/react-native-ultimate-modal-picker/README.md

 ***Added***

-- Added cancel button to iOS ListPicker
+- Added cancel button to iOS ListPicker.
 - Added test data items for ListPicker on README.
 - Added props to App.tsx for testing.
 - Title props can be added to any Picker.
 Default titles are shown if no prop is added.